-We can only trust answers that are found in God's written Word.
-His Word say's, "For there is one God, and one mediator between God and men, the man Christ Jesus," (1st Tim 2:5).
+We can only trust answers found in God's written Word.
+His Word say's "For there is one God, and one mediator between God and men, the man Christ Jesus," (1st Tim 2:5).

 If man could forgive sins, he would become still another mediator between God and man, however, as we have just read, there is only one mediator, and that is Jesus Christ.